An Exploration of the Difference Between Leadership and Management

 The burden of making decisions falls both on managers and leaders, which is why all of them need strong decision-making skills.

-Mary Krull
+Mary Bertolino

 “Both leaders and managers are not afraid to make decisions.
 The difference is that leaders tend to make more strategic decisions, while managers will focus more on operational decisions.”

-Orbinati agrees and adds that decision making is perhaps the most important skill for all managers and leaders.
+Orbinati agrees and adds that decision making is perhaps the most important skill for all managers and leaders:

 Albert Orbinati

-“Decision-making is central to both roles, with each making choices that can significantly impact their teams and the larger organization.
+“Decision making is central to both roles, with each making choices that can significantly impact their teams and the larger organization.
 Leaders often decide on strategic direction and policy, while managers make more immediate operational decisions.
 Despite these differences in scope, both are responsible for the outcomes of their decisions and must weigh risks and benefits carefully.”

-Decision-making is a difficult skill to acquire, especially in a remote team.
+Decision making is a difficult skill to acquire, especially in a remote team.
 To learn more about how you should make decisions in remote teams, check out the blog post below:

 Similarity #5: Problem-solving skills

 Another vital skill for managers and leaders is problem solving.
-Leadership roles come with complex challenges, and brainstorming and problem solving are a necessity.

 • Navigate challenges,